 The introduction of the world's leading jockeys has also raised the level of JRA racing.
 The World Super Jockeys Series was inaugurated in 1987 in an attempt to improve the riding skills of Japanese jockeys and to promote international friendship.
-This series has become a fixture on the global racing calendar and it has welcomed more than 200 top-caliber jockeys from Europe, North America, Oceania and Asia.
-It has been renamed as the World All-Star Jockeys and altered in schedule and venue (Sapporo Racecourse, Hokkaido) in 2015, but in 2020 and 2021, the events were cancelled due to the influence of COVID-19.
+It has been renamed as the World All-Star Jockeys and altered in schedule and venue (Sapporo Racecourse, Hokkaido) in 2015.